Knowee

 The RB gene is a tumor suppressor gene that plays a crucial role in regulating cell cycle progression.
 It prevents cells from dividing uncontrollably, which can lead to tumor formation.

-When a cell acquires a mutation in an allele of the RB gene that makes it non-functional, the cell loses its abi Knowee AI StudyGPT is a powerful AI-powered study tool designed to help you to solve study prob
+When a cell acquires a mutation in an allele of the RB gene that makes it non-functional, the cell loses its ability to regulate cell division effectively.
+This can lead to uncontrolled cell division, a hallmark of cancer.

 This problem has been solved